cmu-sei/CDAS/Config.md

 ### Agents Configuration

-This section defines the configuration for "agents" or "operators" in the simulation, including friendly, adversary, and neutral players.
+This section defines the configuration for "agents" or threat actors in the simulation.

 ```
     "agents": {